RyanCCollins/techrapport.github.io/_posts/2015-10-20-how-the-udacity-nanodree-changed-my-life.md

   feature: udacity-certificate-900x300.png
 ---

 In 2015, I embarked on a journey that would change my life.
-I started taking the iOS Nanodegree through Udacity, an online MOOC (massively open onlince course) provider.
+I started taking the iOS Nanodegree through Udacity, an online MOOC (massively open online course) provider.
 At the time, I was just looking to expand my knowledge and make better iPhone apps.
-What I didn't know at the time was that it would cause a chain reaction that would push me so much further than I could ever anticipate in my pursuit of academic acheivement.
+What I didn't know at the time was that it would cause a chain reaction that would push me so much further than I could ever anticipate in my pursuit of academic achievement.

 ###My story

-I worked for many years as adeveloper, mostly working with C# & VB.NET along with SQL Server.
+I worked for many years as a developer, mostly working with C# & VB.NET along with SQL Server.
 I worked on developing several large-scale applications that are used extensively to this day.
 During that time, I was also slowly chipping away at my Master's degree.

 In 2015, I started taking an online Nanodegree through Udacity.
 Udacity is a MOOC (massively Open Online Course) provider.
 They offer an immense catalog of courses in various technology fields and offer certifications for users for a fee.